ppomes/myanon/README.md

 ### Build using Docker

-Build a static binary using the provided `Dockerfile`:
+Build a binary using the provided `Dockerfile`:

 ```shell
 # recommended, to start from a clean state